 The development of shock is still not well understood.
 Multiple factors may contribute, including: bacterial sepsis, possibly through gut translocation of bacteria; a direct effect of the virus; disseminated intravascular coagulation; or haemorrhage.

 The virus is a member of the Filoviridae family (genus Ebolavirus).
 Six distinct species of Ebola virus have been isolated.
 Only four species are known to cause disease in humans - Zaire ebolavirus, Sudan ebolavirus, Tai Forest ebolavirus, and Bundibugyo ebolavirus.
 The other two, Reston ebolavirus and Bombali ebolavirus, are not known to cause disease in humans.
 These four species cause slightly different clinical syndromes of varying severity, and have a reported case fatality rate of 25% to 90% across different outbreaks (the average rate was approximately 50% in most treatment centres in the 2014 outbreak in West Africa).Zaire ebolavirus and Sudan ebolavirus are especially known for their virulence; the other species are considered to be less virulent.
 The taxonomy of the virus continues to evolve, with new names emerging for variants of the virus.

 First isolated in 1976 during an outbreak in northern Zaire (now known as the Democratic Republic of the Congo [DRC]).
 Seems to be the most virulent of the six species and has the highest case fatality rate out of all species.
-It is responsible for the largest outbreak that started in West Africa in 2014, as well as smaller outbreaks in the DRC from 2017-2021.
+It is responsible for the largest outbreak that started in West Africa in 2014.

 First isolated in 1976 during an outbreak in southern Sudan.
 Causes an identical syndrome to Zaire ebolavirus; however, the case fatality rate is lower.

 Tai Forest ebolavirus (formerly known as Cote d'Ivoire ebolavirus):

 Only one case has been documented in 1994 in a Swiss researcher who performed an autopsy on a dead chimpanzee in Tai National Park in Cote d’Ivoire.
 She recovered from the febrile phase of the illness with no haemorrhagic complications.

 Discovered in 2007 during a single outbreak in the Bundibugyo district of western Uganda.
 The isolated virus was identified as a distinct species, distantly related to Tai Forest ebolavirus.